-A. Modified SDRIE realized SNWAs
+A. Modified-SDRIE Realized SNWAs

-We have fabricated tall SNWAs with moderate filling factor by using the modified SDRIE process.
+We have fabricated tall SNWAs with moderate filling factor by using the modified-SDRIE process.
 Optical reflection spectra of the resultant SNWA samples are characterized using a spectrophotometer (Filmetrics F20-UV).
-Figure 8 shows the reflection spectra of the SNWAs after each step of the modified SDRIE process.
-Since the resultant SNWAs are not tall enough after Step 2 of the modified SDRIE, the reflection can be as high as 25% in the visible region.
-The antireflection effect is improved as the SNWAs become taller and tapered.
-The reflectivity between 550 nm and 700 nm of wavelength can be as low as 0.2% for the SNWAs after Step 5 of the modified SDRIE.
+Fig. 8 shows the reflection spectra of the SNWAs after each step of the modified-SDRIE process.
+Since the resultant SNWAs are not tall enough after step 2 of the modified SDRIE, the reflection can be as high as 25% in the visible region.
+The AR effect is improved as the SNWAs become taller and tapered.
+The reflectivity between 550 and 700 nm of wavelength can be as low as 0.2% for the SNWAs after step 5 of the modified SDRIE.
 The reflectivity can be less than 7% over the whole visible region.